usaid-cs/yesterday-i-learned/random.md

 1. A [Frame](https://stackoverflow.com/questions/31446777/difference-between-packets-and-frames) is a link layer (roughly layer 2) unit of data, containing a [packet](https://en.wikipedia.org/wiki/Network_packet).
 A packet is a network layer (roughly layer 3) unit of data, containing a [datagram](https://en.wikipedia.org/wiki/Datagram).
 A datagram is a transport layer (roughly layer 4) unit of data, containing who knows what you want to do in the session layer.
 1. Unlike "Big O", which is the upper bound, there is also a "Big Theta" which includes both the lower and upper bounds, called the "tight bound".
 1. The actual quote was "Your father's lightsaber.
 This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster.
 An elegant weapon... for a more civilized age."
-1. How fast a plane travels west/east depends on the wind direction, which is [not always faster from east to west](http://curious.astro.cornell.edu/about-us/40-our-solar-system/the-earth/climate-and-weather/68-why-do-airplanes-take-longer-to-fly-west-than-east-intermediate).
 1. [`ngxtop`](https://github.com/lebinh/ngxtop) is a pip package.
 1. Association football, the world's popular sport, has wikipedia articles available in 200 languages.
 FIFA claims the sport derived from [蹴鞠](https://en.wikipedia.org/wiki/Cuju), "something along those lines" from 20 BC.
 1. The [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) is reached when all players know all the other players' strategies, and find no reason (nothing to gain) to change their own strategy.